Back

 14. We can build the soundbank for our game in the right folder.
 Click the File option in the main menu and choose Build or press the F7 key.
 The process will be fast at this point, as there's only a single small sound in the soundbank.

 15. A window will temporally appear while building the soundbank.
-Now we can sawp to the Unreal editor and run the game to listen to our new shoot sound!
+Now we can swap to the Unreal editor and run the game to listen to our new shoot sound!
 (Note: you might get some errors due to the other FMOD events in the game missing, but you can just skip them)

 Lesson 2: Using FMOD Sound Tools